IABTechLab/uid2docs/docs/guides/integration-options-publisher-web.md

 Generating the UID2 token on the client side has the following advantages:

 - The code runs on the client side, on the consumer's web page, and no server-side coding is required.
 - There is a Prebid integration that handles all functions for you&#8212;token generation, token refresh, and passing the token into the bid stream.
-If you can use Prebid 8.21.0 or later, this is the simplest and easiest implementation option.
+If you use Prebid 8.21.0 or later, this is the simplest and fastest implementation option.

 If you choose a client-side integration, you'll need to provide a list of your top-level domains, for security purposes, as part of account setup.
 For details, see [Client-Side Implementation for Publishers](../getting-started/gs-account-setup.md#client-side-implementation-for-publishers) on the Account Setup page.